pravega/pravega/documentation/src/docs/segment-store-service.md

     5. Upon completion, the following are done in parallel:
          - Metadata is updated.
          - The operation is added to the _Memory Operation Log_ and _Read Index_.
-         - An call that triggered the operation is acked.
+         - A call that triggered the operation is acked.
     6. The above process is asynchronous, which means the Operation Processor will have multiple _Data Frames_ in flight (not illustrated).
 It will keep track of each one's changes and apply or roll them back as needed.

 This process applies for every single operation that the **Segment Store** supports.
 All _modify_ operations go through the Operation Processor and have a similar path.